tn-py/Scrapy-Crawler-UI/README.md

 ## Project Overview

 Scrape-Scripts is a fast, scalable Python system designed for web scraping, built with Scrapy, a FastAPI backend, and a React frontend.
-It provides tools for testing URL reachability, validating CSS selectors, generating reusable spiders, executing crawls at scale, and exporting normalized CSV files.
+It provides tools for testing URL reachability, discovering CSS selectors, generating reusable spiders, executing crawls at scale, and exporting normalized CSV files.
 All components are containerized for easy deployment on Coolify via Docker.

 ## Tech Stack